phyletica/phyletica.github.io/slides/git-intro/slides.md

 +This is yet another line
 ```
 <p class="fragment fade-up">
-`git diff` shows you differences between your working directory and the index (staging area)
+<code>git diff</code> shows you differences between your working directory and the index (staging area)
 </p>